Ceudan/Coden_Portfolio/README.md

 &nbsp;
 # Project 1: Car Racing
 I hand coded multiple reinforcement learning algorithms for the openai Car Racing environment.
 Namely I applied double deep Q networks and Proximal Policy Iteration.
 The purpose of this project was to become familiar with the algorithms, RL libraries and hyperparameter tuning.

+I was able to obtain 850/900 of the reward required to officially solve the environment.
+By modifing the action space, reward, and thus the learnable relationship, I was able to do this at a much smaller compuatational expense than top implememntations.

 # Project 2: Alphanumeric CAPTCHA Solver
 [Article Link](https://github.com/Ceudan/Alphanumeric-CAPTCHA-Solver)